OneDrive/onedrive-api-docs/docs/rest-api/api/event_decline.md

 ## Response

-If successful, this method returns `202 Accepted` response code.
+If successful, this method returns a `202 Accepted` response code.
 It does not return anything in the response body.

 ## Example